antimof/UxPlay/README.md

 The code in this repository accumulated from various sources over time.
 Here is my (__fdrachbacher__) attempt at listing the various authors and the components they created:

-* **dsafa22**: Created an [AirPlay 2 mirroring server](https://github.com/dsafa22/AirplayServer) (seems gone now, _but code is preserved
+* **dsafa22**: Created an AirPlay 2 mirroring server [AirplayServer](https://github.com/dsafa22/AirplayServer) (seems gone now), _\[added: but code is preserved
 [here](https://github.com/KqSMea8/AirplayServer), and [see here](https://github.com/FDH2/UxPlay/wiki/AirPlay2) for
-dsafa22's description of the analysis of the AirPlay 2 mirror protocol that made RPiPlay possible_) for Android based on ShairPlay.
-This project is basically a port of dsafa22's code to the Raspberry Pi, utilizing OpenMAX and OpenSSL for better performance on the Pi.
+the description of the analysis of the AirPlay 2 mirror protocol that made RPiPlay possible, by the AirplayServer author (who uses the name **droidfang**)\]_ for Android based on ShairPlay.
+This project (RPiPlay)  is basically a port of dsafa22's code to the Raspberry Pi, utilizing OpenMAX and OpenSSL for better performance on the Pi.
 All code in `lib/` concerning mirroring is dsafa22's work.
 License: GNU LGPLv2.1+
 * **Juho Vähä-Herttua** and contributors: Created an AirPlay audio server called [ShairPlay](https://github.com/juhovh/shairplay), including support for Fairplay based on PlayFair.
 Most of the code in `lib/` originally stems from this project.
 License: GNU LGPLv2.1+
 * **EstebanKubata**: Created a FairPlay library called [PlayFair](https://github.com/EstebanKubata/playfair).
 Located in the `lib/playfair` folder.
 License: GNU GPL
 * **Joyent, Inc and contributors**: Created an http library called [llhttp](https://github.com/nodejs/llhttp).
 Located at `lib/llhttp/`.
 License: MIT